Scotland

-Scotland (Note: Scots: Scotland; Scottish Gaelic: Alba) is a country that is part of the United Kingdom.
-It contains nearly one-third of the United Kingdom's land area, consisting of the northern part of the island of Great Britain and more than 790 adjacent islands, principally in the archipelagos of the Hebrides and the Northern Isles.
-In 2022, the country's population was about 5.4 million.
-Its capital city is Edinburgh, whilst Glasgow is the largest city and the most populous of the cities of Scotland.
-To the south-east, Scotland has its only land border, which is 154 km long and shared with England; the country is surrounded by the Atlantic Ocean to the north and west, the North Sea to the north-east and east, and the Irish Sea to the south.
-The legislature, the Scottish Parliament, elects 129 members to represent 73 constituencies across the country.
+Scotland (Scots: Scotland; Scottish Gaelic: Alba) is a country that is part of the United Kingdom, consisting of the northern part of the island of Great Britain and adjacent islands, principally in the archipelagos of the Hebrides and the Northern Isles.
+In 2022 the country's population was about 5.4 million.
+Its capital city is Edinburgh, whilst Glasgow is the largest and the most populous of the cities in the country.
+Scotland borders England to the south, the Atlantic Ocean to the north and west, the North Sea to the east, and the Irish Sea to the south-west.
+In the Scottish Parliament, 129 members represent 73 constituencies.
 The Scottish Government is the executive arm of the devolved government, headed by the first minister, who chairs the cabinet and is responsible for government policy and international engagement.

-The Kingdom of Scotland emerged as an independent sovereign state in the 9th century.
+The Kingdom of Scotland emerged as a sovereign state in the 9th century.
+Independence from England was maintained partly through an alliance with France.
 In 1603, James VI succeeded to the thrones of England and Ireland, forming a personal union of the three kingdoms.
 On 1 May 1707, Scotland and England combined to create the new Kingdom of Great Britain, with the Parliament of Scotland subsumed into the Parliament of Great Britain.
 In 1999, a Scottish Parliament was re-established, and has devolved authority over many areas of domestic policy.
-The country has its own distinct legal system, education system and religious history, which have all contributed to the continuation of Scottish culture and national identity.
+The country has its own distinct legal system, education system and religious history, which have all contributed to the continuation of Scottish society, Scottish culture and national identity.
 Scottish English and Scots are the most widely spoken languages in the country, existing on a dialect continuum with each other.
 Scottish Gaelic speakers can be found all over Scotland, but the language is largely spoken natively by communities within the Hebrides; Gaelic speakers now constitute less than 2% of the total population, although state-sponsored revitalisation attempts have led to a growing community of second language speakers.

 The mainland of Scotland is broadly divided into three regions: the Highlands, a mountainous region in the north and north-west; the Lowlands, a flatter plain across the centre of the country; and the Southern Uplands, a hilly region along the southern border.
 The Highlands are the most mountainous region of the British Isles and contain its highest peak, Ben Nevis, at 1345 m.
 The region also contains many lakes, called lochs; the term is also applied to the many saltwater inlets along the country's deeply indented western coastline.
 The geography of the many islands is varied.
-Some, such as Mull and Skye, are noted for their mountainous terrain, while the likes of Tiree and Coll are much flatter.
+Some, such as Mull and Skye, are noted for their mountainous terrain, while Tiree and Coll are flatter.